metasfresh/metasfresh-documentation/_webui_collection/EN/Sync_MKTG_campaign_with_platform.md

 ---

 ## Overview
-[Marketing campaigns](Create_MKTG_campaign) can be synchronized bidirectionally (i.e. from metasfresh to the [marketing platform](Create_MKTG_platform) and vice versa), keeping all contact data up to date at all times and with a minimum amount of effort.
+[Marketing campaigns](Create_MKTG_campaign) can be synchronized bidirectionally (i.e. from metasfresh to the [marketing platform](Create_MKTG_platform) and vice versa), thus keeping all contact data up to date at all times and with a minimum amount of effort.

 ## Steps
 1. Open "Marketing Campaign" from the [menu](Menu).